bhivam/ToDoJar/README.md

 This project is not yet completed, there is some implementation that I wanted to add but was not able to yet due to time contraints.
 This is purely a static website and as such cannot do the folowing:
 - Logging in
 - Signing up
-- Saving your specific list
+- Saving your list from your last visit to the page

 ## Technologies used and how they work
 - The website was made with Bootstrap 4, Jquery and HTML